jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added Chart axis and series methods.
 - Added Chart font formatting support.
-- Added Chart Series data labels, including custom labels.

 See the full [Release Notes and Changelog].